-The Mandalorian Chapter 7 is to date the best episode in the series, and it remains to be seen whether the season finale is able to top it.
+The Mandalorian Chapter 7 ‘The Reckoning’ is to date the best episode in the series.
+And it remains to be seen whether the season finale can top it.
 The episode follows the presumed formula to The Rise of Skywalker.
 Gather all your allies for a final stand against a common enemy.
-The Mandalorian is contacted by his old “foe”, Greef Karga who offers him a chance to clear his name with the Bounty Hunting Guild AND provide safety for the Child; as long as he helps him kill the client.
-It seems like a good deal, and the Mandalorian acquiesces and gathers the allies he made in the last few months.
+The Mandalorian is contacted by his old “foe”, Greef Karga who offers him a chance to clear his name with the Bounty Hunting Guild.
+AND provide safety for the Child.
+As long as he helps him kill the client.
+It seems like a good deal.
+And Mando acquiesces and gathers the allies he made in the last few months.

 How do they not know about the Force?
 It’s one thing not to believe in a higher power, but surely they must’ve heard stories?
 Very odd.
 Also, I almost bit my tongue when Kuiil examined the Child.
 Nick Nolte’s character mumbles and I can’t be sure what he referred to the Child as.
 I caught “very evolved” which is intriguingly acceptable but I do NOT want his species to ever be revealed.
-It’s a Yoda fanboy thing.
+It’s a fanboy thing.

-Anyway, the new crew travels across the lava plains of Kavaro on Kuiil’s blurrgs that he brought with him; they forge a “true” friendship with Greef and hatch an excellent plan to get close to the Client AND keep the child safe.
-The “negotiations” go well but an unexpected surprise forces everyone to reevaluate the situation.
+Anyway, the new crew travels across the lava plains of Nevarro on Kuiil’s Blurrgs that he brought with him.
+They forge a “true” friendship with Greef and hatch an excellent plan to get close to the Client.
+AND keep the child safe.
+The “negotiations” go well but a surprise forces everyone to reevaluate the situation.
 Outgunned and outnumbered, we meet a new enemy (NOT Boba Fett) and all seems lost for The Mandalorian.
-Karga had originally said they only needed to deal with 4 stormtroopers, but yeah well, he was wrong…….
-It’s super cool to see Death Troopers from Rogue One and Rebels and the new bad guy’s TIE shuttle is very reminiscent of the stuff the First Order will later use.
+Karga had originally said they only needed to deal with 4 stormtroopers, but yeah well, he was wrong.
+It’s super cool to see Death Troopers from Rogue One and Rebels.
+And Moff Gideon’s TIE shuttle is very reminiscent of the stuff the First Order will later use.

-The episode ends tragically and with little hope for Mando and his friends; showing once again, how talented Jon Favreau is.
+The episode ends tragically.
+And with little hope for Mando and his friends; showing once again, how talented Jon Favreau is.
 Chapter 8 is sure to be an unmissable wild ride and you know this reviewer won’t hesitate to stay up till 3 a.m. to see it.
 Early congratulations to Disney for this unforgettable adventure and I give Chapter 7, 4 ¾ out of 5 Death Stars.
 Almost perfection!

-The Mandalorian Chapters 1-7 are currently streaming on Disney Plus.
+The Mandalorian is streaming exclusively on Disney Plus NOW!